Danilo-Js/react-native-ecommerce-components/Docs/English/HowToContribuite.md

 Once your Pull Request is submitted, it will be reviewed, and feedback may be provided.

-Thank you for contributing to **react-native-ecommerce-helper**! 🚀✨
+Thank you for contributing to **react-native-ecommerce-components**! 🚀✨